 Subject to applicable laws and regulations, Confluence retains full authority to negotiate the fees it charges to its clients for discretionary portfolio management and investment advisory services, including "single and dual contract" agreements with Financial Institutions to provide such services to the clients of such Financial Institutions as part of a UMA or Wrap Account arrangement, and to registered investment companies.
-Confluence also retains authority to negotiate the fees it charges for discretionary and non-discretionary investment advisory services, including agreements with Financial Institutions in connection with direct, mutual fund, model portfolio programs and to UITs.
-Confluence's fees may be modified based upon the size of the account and the nature and level of services provided by Confluence.
-Confluence will offer certain clients a fee schedule that is lower than that of any other comparable clients.
+Confluence also retains authority to negotiate the fees it charges for discretionary and non-discretionary investment advisory services, including agreements with Financial Institutions in connection with direct, mutual fund, model portfolio programs and UITs.
+Confluence's fees can be modified based upon the size of the account and the nature and level of services provided by Confluence.
+Confluence offers certain clients, Financial Advisors or Financial Institutions a fee schedule that is lower than that of other comparable clients.
 Confluence fees for discretionary accounts are based on a percentage of the value of the assets in the SMA for which Confluence is providing services, and the specific percentage amount is based upon the investment strategy selected and the amount of assets.
 Confluence fees for non-discretionary model portfolio recommendations are based on a percentage of the value of the overall assets at the Financial Institution with respect to which Confluence recommendations are made.
+Confluence rounds each accounts fees to the nearest dollar.
 Confluence retains full authority to negotiate the fees it charges for discretionary and non-discretionary advisory services.
-Confluence employees and family often pay reduced (as low as zero) management fees.
+Confluence employees and family pay reduced (as low as zero) management fees.

 Confluence fees are generally payable quarterly in advance, but certain Sponsors and accounts are billed in arrears as agreed between the client and Confluence, and clients authorize fees to be deducted from their accounts by the Custodian, or by direct payment by the client.
 Confluence advisory agreements generally can be terminated at any time by either party by giving thirty days' written notice of such termination to the other party.
 Upon termination of the advisory agreement, the fee amount is generally prorated through the termination date and the difference is refunded.
+For accounts in which Confluence calculates fees, the firm does not rebate fees for partial withdrawals of monies from or bill fees for additions of monies to existing accounts during the billing period.
 Confluence is not affiliated with any broker-dealer.

-Confluence sub-advises an open-end mutual fund and a closed-end fund for which it receives fees from the fund's investment adviser for managing the investments.
+Confluence sub-advises an open-end mutual fund and a closed-end fund for which it receives fees from the funds' investment adviser for managing the investments.
 The closed-end fund may invest in business development companies ("BDCs") and in real estate investment trusts ("REITs") that, in turn, receive management fees for managing portfolio investments held by the BDCs or REITs.
-As such, the closed-end fund's direct fees and expenses, including the applicable management fee to the fund's investment adviser and to Confluence, as sub-adviser, coupled with the compensation of the underlying managers of the BDCs and REITs, results in multiple levels of fees.
+As such, the closed-end fund's direct fees and expenses, including the applicable management fee to the fund's investment adviser and to Confluence, as sub-adviser, coupled with the compensation of the underlying managers of the BDCs and REITs, result in multiple levels of fees.